learnlatex/learnlatex.github.io/en/help.md

-3. If you have a TeX system installed locally, then you may copy the example code off the page, either explicitly selecting it, or by using select all keyboard shortcuts in the editor (ctrl-A Ctrl-C in windows for exammple).
+3. If you have a TeX system installed locally, then you may copy the example code off the page, either explicitly selecting it, or by using select all keyboard shortcuts in the editor (ctrl-A Ctrl-C in windows for example).
 This will place the code in your operating system clipboard so you can start a blank document using your local editor, and paste in the text.